zons-zhaozhy/owl/README.md

 ### Install Python
 Before installing OWL, ensure you have Python installed (version 3.10, 3.11, or 3.12 is supported):

+> **Note for GAIA Benchmark Users**: When running the GAIA benchmark evaluation, please use the `gaia58.18` branch which includes a customized version of the CAMEL framework in the `owl/camel` directory.
+This version contains enhanced toolkits with improved stability specifically optimized for the GAIA benchmark compared to the standard CAMEL installation.

 ```bash
 # Check if Python is installed